 Science Behind Friction Experiments

-As we push the chopstick into the bottle, the grains of rice settle close to one another eliminating most of the air pockets.
-Once this happens, the frictional force overwhelms the rice and so the rice will push against the chopstick.
-In fact, the grains are pushing so forcefully, they create a force that causes the chopstick to become stuck enabling you to pick up the bottle of rice.
+As we push the chopstick into the bottle, the grains of rice settle close to one another, eliminating most of the air pockets.
+Once this happens, the frictional force overwhelms the rice, and so the rice will push against the chopstick.
+The grains are pushing so forcefully they create a force that causes the chopstick to become stuck, enabling you to pick up the bottle of rice.

 Learn about Friction from Science Max